Thram/easy-layout/README.md

-# Tempaltes and Styles for Craggy Range
+# Boilerplate for easy Static Layout and Templating

 ## Installation